Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Show All Answers

-Real property values represent the market value of the property on January 1st.
+Real property values represent the market value of the property on January 1st, ie what the property would likely sell for if put on the open market.
 Additional information is available at our real estate page.

 The tax rate for fiscal year 2019 is $12.71 per $1,000 of assessed value.
 To calculate your taxes using this rate use the following formula: